Beyond optical chirality density: tensor-based description of electromagnetic chirality: Introduction

 Introduced by Tang and Cohen in 2010~\cite{Tang2010}, the optical chirality density is now widely employed as a scalar quantity characterizing the chiral properties of electromagnetic fields and their interaction with matter

 Here $\bm{E}$ and $\bm{H}$ are the electric and magnetic fields, respectively.
 The corresponding flux of optical chirality is defined as

-Here and in what follows, we adopt the system of units in which the speed of light and the permimittivity of free space are $c=\varepsilon_0=1$.
+Here and in what follows, we adopt units in which the speed of light and the permittivity of free space are $c=\varepsilon_0=1$.
 Optical chirality density and flux of optical chirality satisfy the continuity equation if the electric and magnetic fields $\bm{E}$ and $\bm{H}$ in the definitions~\eqref{OCD def}-\eqref{OCF def} satisfy the Maxwell's equations.
 In the absence of electric charges and currents, this on-shell relation takes the form

-While optical chirality density satisfies the fundamental symmetry requirements for chiral light–matter interaction, it represents only the scalar nature of electromagnetic chirality.
-In general, the chiral properties of electromagnetic fields are anisotropic, depending on factors such as propagation direction, geometry, and symmetry breaking.
+While optical chirality density satisfies the fundamental symmetry requirements---namely, it is even under time reversal and odd under spatial inversion---it describes only the isotropic pseudoscalar sector of electromagnetic chirality.
+In anisotropic media or structured electromagnetic fields, the chiral light--matter interaction need not be governed by the optical chirality density alone: different spatial directions and symmetry axes of the system can enter the coupling in inequivalent ways.
+In this sense, electromagnetic chirality can acquire a direction-dependent, tensorial structure.

-This observation suggests that electromagnetic chirality cannot, in general, be fully characterized by a single pseudoscalar quantity.
-Indeed, Tang and Cohen~\cite{Tang2010} explicitly pointed out that no universal measure of electromagnetic chirality exists that would be applicable to all electromagnetic fields.
-They associated this limitation with the fact that electric dipole – magnetic dipole interference does not always provide the dominant contribution to a system’s chiroptical response, so that higher order multipole moments may need to be taken into account.
+This observation suggests that, within the electric-dipole--magnetic-dipole level of chiral light--matter interaction, electromagnetic chirality cannot always be fully characterized by a single pseudoscalar quantity.
+Tang and Cohen~\cite{Tang2010} emphasized an even broader point: no single measure of electromagnetic chirality can be universal for all possible fields and all possible chiroptical responses, because higher multipoles and more complicated material structures may become relevant.

-In the present work, we approach this issue from a complementary perspective.
-Rather than seeking a single scalar measure, we argue that a more complete characterization of electromagnetic chirality requires a set of conserved quantities that transform nontrivially under spatial rotations while retaining their pseudoscalar and time-even character.
+In the present work, we focus on a more specific but physically important part of this general problem.
+At the electric-dipole--magnetic-dipole level, the optical chirality density plays the role of the field-side pseudoscalar in the isotropic Tang--Cohen coupling.
+Once the molecular or effective material response is anisotropic, however, the mixed electric--magnetic response is no longer reducible to a single pseudoscalar.
+The corresponding field quantities should therefore be local, time-even and parity-odd quantities carrying spatial indices, rather than a single scalar density.